 These factors are not only cumbersome but also costly, especially in the long run.
 If you’re a business monitoring the company devices, there’s a high likelihood that you need to switch devices or update several devices at once.

-The difference is even starker considering that not only is this feature free in other spy apps but that you can usually do it yourself as well.
+The difference is even starker considering that not only is this feature free in other spy solutions but you can usually do it yourself as well.

 For Android devices, XNSPY works on all devices with Android 4 to Android 11 OS.
 Some features require root access (such as IM monitoring), but they claim that most don’t (email, SMS, multimedia, etc.)

 However, there is no remote installation option, so you’ll need physical access to the Android device for installation.
-It also needs constant internet connectivity to send and receive data.
+As I learned, it also needs constant internet connectivity to send and receive data.

 For iOS, the app works on versions 6 to 14.6.
 Like in the Android version, XNSPY supports both jailbroken and non-jailbroken features in iOS.